nikaltipar/painless-leetcode/README.md

-# Painless leetcode
+# Painless LeetCode

-A browser add-on that aims to make leetcode a bit more painless.
+A browser add-on that aims to make LeetCode a bit more painless.

-## 📖 Leetcode
+## 📖 LeetCode

-Leetcode is a website that offers a variety of coding problems and a platform to practice them.
-While I love leetcode, I sometimes wish some of its features did not exist in the first place.
+LeetCode is a website that offers a variety of coding problems and a platform to practice them.
+While I love LeetCode, I sometimes wish some of its features did not exist in the first place.

 ## 🚀 Add-on Features